In 2017 the Republic of Belarus took over the Presidency of the Central European Initiative.

-The Organization of Central European Initiative was founded in 1989 to develop stable ties between countries of Central, West and East Europe in the spheres of politics, economy and culture and also to prevent new dividing lines in European region.
-In the late 1990s, facilitation of the European integration and closer relations between EU and non-EU European countries was defined as the CEI major objective.
+The Central European Initiative was founded in 1989 to develop stable relationships between the countries of Central, Western, and Eastern Europe in politics, economy and culture, and to prevent new dividing lines in Europe.
+In the late 1990s, facilitation of the European integration and closer relations between the EU and non-EU European countries was defined as the CEI major objective.

-CEI membership facilitates the circulation of information about Belarus possibilities and needs among European countries, allows to receive financial and economic assistance by way of some cooperation projects, gradual harmonization of national and technical standards in line with EU criteria.
+CEI membership facilitates distribution of information about the Belarusian state and society in Europe, and helps Belarus receive financial and expert assistance under the targeted cooperation projects, thus contributing to gradual harmonization of the national norms and technical standards with the EU standards.

 - Priorities of the Presidency of the Republic of Belarus of the Central European Initiative in 2017;